 Know Before You Go

-Bonfires are allowed at several Monterey Bay beaches, including Carmel Beach and Del Monte Beach; double-check before you go.
+Bonfires are allowed at several Monterey Bay beaches, including Carmel Beach (limited access) and Del Monte Beach; double-check before you go.
 Monterey beaches generally do not have lifeguards, and at even the most protected, bathers and waders should remain aware of our cold water and unpredictable surf.
 Small children and pets should not play in waves outside their depth on any Monterey beach.

 Find a comprehensive list of public-access Monterey County beaches in the left-hand navigation.
 Each page will provide you with details about the local beach.
 Or you can view a map of all State Parks and Beaches in Monterey County here.